 - Current or past sexual relationships or current or past dating relationships are not sufficient grounds to constitute consent. - Regardless of past experiences with other partners or a current partner, consent must be obtained. - Consent can never be assumed, even in the context of a relationship.
-A person has the right to say "no" and has the right to change their mind at any time. - A person cannot legally give consent (no matter what they might say) when: - o The person is substantially impaired due to alcohol or drugs, incapacitated or unconscious. - The person's ability to resist or consent is substantially impaired because of a physical or mental condition. - The person was coerced due to force, threat of force or deception or when the person was beaten, threatened, isolated or intimidated.
+A person has the right to say "no" and has the right to change their mind at any time. - A person cannot legally give consent (no matter what they might say) when: - It is known or should be known by the Respondent that the person is substantially impaired due to alcohol or drugs, incapacitated or unconscious. - The person's ability to resist or consent is substantially impaired because of a physical or mental condition. - The person was coerced due to force, threat of force or deception or when the person was beaten, threatened, isolated or intimidated.